-There’s this great quote attributed to Anais Nin that sums up why I became a mind + body + soul coach™: “And the day came when the risk to remain tight in a bud was more painful than the risk it took to blossom.”
+There’s this great quote attributed to Anais Nin that sums up why I became a self-care and resilience coach: “And the day came when the risk to remain tight in a bud was more painful than the risk it took to blossom.”

 That’s it.
 That’s the short version why I (mostly) left my day job to become a healer.

 The long version is, well, long.
 By age 35, I was a very successful lawyer.
 I worked as a partner at a prestigious law firm, a job I earned at the ripe old age of 33, I received various accolades from the legal community, and was an expert in my practice area.
 I was, as they say, at the top of my game.

 But being at the top of my game came with a crapload of stress, which manifested in various, terrible ways.
 I lacked patience and was always angry.
 I had incessant heartburn.
 My lungs burned when I breathed.
 My vegetarian diet consisted of junk and my exercise routine involved little more than running a few miles a month.
 I drank A LOT and if I wasn’t a functional alcoholic, I was something close to it.

 Things came to a head on October 3, 2014.
 On that day, I was in a town about 2 hours’ drive from my house involved in a court thing that lasted about 4 hours too long.
 I remember driving home from that too-long day and found myself becoming angrier and angrier for no reason.
 When I got home, I yelled, and I do mean YELLED, at my husband about nothing in particular when, all of the sudden, a light bulb appeared.
 It became abundantly clear that remaining in the tight bud of my particular law job no longer worked.